Renewable energy plans are more popular than ever, with dozens of suppliers now offering at least one green energy deal.

 Low-carbon production at home is a great way to save money and reduce your carbon footprint, and thanks to the government’s Feed-in Tariff scheme, they are more popular than ever.

-The Feed-in Tariff scheme provides a financial incentive by paying you for generating your own renewable energy, as well as using it yourself and saving you money on your energy bills.
+The Feed-in Tariff (FIT) scheme provides a financial incentive by paying you for generating your own renewable energy, as well as using it yourself and saving you money on your energy bills.
 While the scheme is available for most renewable energy production around the home it is most popular for solar PV and wind turbines.

 Solar PV panels